LayeredStudio/whoiser/README.md

 - [x] Punycode support
 - [ ] Normalize Domain WHOIS field names, removing inconsistencies between WHOIS servers
 - [ ] Test more IPs and ASNs to deliver consistent WHOIS results

+## Unsupported TLDs
+- `.ch` - WHOIS server for .ch doesn't return WHOIS info, works only in browser https://www.nic.ch/whois/.
+This library can be used only to check .ch domain availability, example here https://runkit.com/andreiigna/5efdeaa8e4f2d8001a00312d

 ## More